jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 Any portions left untested by this method are likely unrelated to expected behaviors, relate to exceptional cases, such as checked exceptions, or configuration classes.
 As a consequence, your code coverage should be naturally high.

-I stated that behavior should drive your testing most of the time but, when not?
-This will be the subject of the third part of this Testing Series.
+I emphasized the significance of letting behavior guide your testing in the majority of cases.
+However, are there instances when this may not be the optimal approach?
+This question will be answered in the upcoming third installment of my Test First Series, where we go back in time to take a look at the classical Testing Pyramid.
 [^1]: Wikipedia (2023) https://en.wikipedia.org/w/index.php?title=Unit_testing&oldid=1186674931
 [^2]: Screaming Architecture (2021) https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html
 [^3]: TDD where did it all go wrong (2017) https://youtu.be/EZ05e7EMOLM?si=2M-K1F0O53EYChU0